LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 Your app needs to include our images and fonts.

-`$lbh-assets-path` should be set to the publicly accessibly path to your assets.
+`$lbh-assets-path` should be set to the publicly accessible path of the assets.
 By default, it's `/assets`.

 If you're running your Sass through a bundler like Parcel or Webpack, you can set it to a location inside `node_modules`, and the assets will be copied over into your production build.
 One of these values normally works: